bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     Default:        -
 ```

-The headers of the resource request.
+The headers of the request.

 **Example:**